 In our article on socially responsible investing ESG Investment Portfolios On Portfolio Einstein, you can find our methodology on how we select socially responsible investing investment portfolios.
 You can also read way more about what socially responsible investing is.

 Here is our methodology in short: socially responsible investing portfolios are constructed by replacing standard ETFs with socially responsible investing ETFs for those asset classes that have an ETF that tracks high ESG scoring companies.
-When we can replace 75% of a portfolio asset allocation with an socially responsible investing ETF, we select that portfolio as an socially responsible investing portfolio.
+When we can replace 75% of a portfolio asset allocation with a socially responsible investing ETF, we select that portfolio as a socially responsible investing portfolio.

-It is important to note that the asset allocation of a portfolio does not change just because it is an socially responsible investing ESG portfolio.
+It is important to note that the asset allocation of a portfolio does not change just because it is a socially responsible investing ESG portfolio.